-- In the field of public finance, this law has a practical application, imposing a heavier burden on the rich people.
+- In the field of public finance and accounting, this law has a practical application, imposing a heavier burden on the rich people.

 - This law is the base of some other economic laws such as law of demand, elasticity of demand, consumer surplus and the law of substitution etc.